alehuuh/chess-thinking-moves-ahead/README.md

 * The output will be the number of moves for the pawn to reach the desired end square.

 ## Example:
-# INPUT 1:
+### INPUT 1:
 * 8, 8, 3, 3, bishop
 * 3
 * 4, 2
 * 2, 5
 * 6, 4

+### OUTPUT 1:
-Visualization of board with blocking pieces Source: https://lichess.org/editor/8/8/2P5/6P1/3B4/4P3/8/8_w_-_-_0_1
+* Visualization of board with blocking pieces.
+Source:https://lichess.org/editor/8/8/2P5/6P1/3B4/4P3/8/8_w_-_-_0_1
 ![](sample4.PNG)

-Visualization of solution with blocking pieces.
+* Visualization of solution with blocking pieces.
 The values are the number of moves the bishop needs to reach each square in the board.
 Unreachable squares have a value of -1.
 The starting position has a value of 0
 ![](sample4.1.PNG)

-Actual output considering blocking pieces.
+* Actual output considering blocking pieces.
 Print left to right going up.
 ![](sample4.2.PNG)

-# INPUT 2:
+### INPUT 2:
 * 8, 8, 0, 4, 1, 6, pawn
 * 1
 * 1, 7

-Visualization of board and calculation.
+* Visualization of board and calculation.
 Move 3 steps up.
 Promote to a bishop and move diagonally.
 Source:https://lichess.org/editor/8/8/8/8/7p/8/8/6n1_w_-_-_0_1
 ![](sample5.PNG)

-* OUTPUT: 4
+### OUTPUT 2: 4
 * 3 + 1 = 4